grea09/color/article/article.md

 These defects are usually hypothesized out by regular models.
 They are illegal use of partial plan representation and shouldn't happen under regular circumstances.
 They may appear if the input is generated by an approximate cognitive model that doesn't ensure consistency of the output or by unchecked corrupted data.
 These defects will most of the time simply break regular POP algorithms (from existing cycles) or at least make the performances decrease significantly (from toxic actions).

 <div class="definition" name="Cycles">
 A plan cannot contain cycles as it makes it impossible to complete.
-Cycles are usually detected as they are inserted in a plan but poor input can potentially contains them and breaks the POP algorithm as it cannot undo cycles.
+Cycles are usually detected as they are inserted in a plan but poor input can potentially contain them and breaks the POP algorithm as it cannot undo cycles.
 </div>
 We use strongly connected component detection algorithm to detect cycles.
 Upon cycle detection the algorithm can remove arbitrarily a link in the cycle to break it.
-The most effective solution is to remove the link that is the farthest from the goal travelling backward as it would be that link that would have been last added in the regular POP algorithm.
+The most effective solution is to remove the link that is the farthest from the goal traveling backward as it would be that link that would have been last added in the regular POP algorithm.
 But finding this is extremely time consuming and most of the time the cycles are of one or two actions so we choose to keep that algorithm simpler and faster.
 <!--FIXME prove that and also code that-->

 <div class="definition" name="Inconsistent actions">
 In a plan some actions can be illegal for POP.
 Those are the actions that are contradictory.
 An action $a$ is contradictory if and only if
 $$\exists f \{f, \lnot f \} \in eff(a) \lor \{f, \lnot f \} \in pre(a)$$
 </div>
 We remove only one of those effect or preconditions based on the usage of the action in the rest of the plan.
-If none of those are used we choose to remove both.
+If none of those are used, we choose to remove both.
 In our example in figure @fig:problem the action $x$ is one of these inconsistent actions with fluent $2$ and $-2$ in its effects.

 <div class="definition" name="Toxic actions">
 These actions are those that have effects that are already in their preconditions or empty effects.
 This can damage a plan as well as make the execution of POP algorithm much longer than necessary.
 They are defined as :
 $$a | pre(a) \cap eff(a) \neq \emptyset \lor eff(a) = \emptyset$$
 </div>
 This is fixed by removing the toxic fluents ($pre(a) \nsubseteq eff(a)$) following $eff(a) = eff(a)-pre(a)$.
-If the effects gets empty the action is removed alltogether from plan and $A$.
+If the effects gets empty the action is removed altogether from plan and $A$.
 For example in figure @fig:problem the actions $u$ and $v$ are a toxic action as the fluent $4$ is in the effects and preconditions of $v$.
 In this case these actions will be removed by the algorithm as it doesn't have any other effects.

 <div class="definition" name="Liar links">
 The defects can be related to incorrect links.
 The first of which are liar links : a link that doesn't reflect the preconditions or effect of its source and target.
 We can note